Structurally balanced growing network as randomized P\'olya urn process: Model

 When the bias parameter is $p=0.5$, the process is purely random.
 At each step, both factions have an equal probability of gaining a new node, leading to an unbiased evolution.
 For $p<0.5$, the dynamics becomes \textit{anti-biased} as new agents tend to adopt the opposing stance.
 For $p>0.5$, two regimes can be distinguished: a \textit{low-bias} regime, where new agents are only slightly more likely to join the dominant faction, and \textit{high-bias} regime, where the majority faction is strongly favored.
 Although this distinction may appear subtle at this stage, it will become clearer in the following sections.

+Although the model is defined in terms of a signed network, the network structure itself does not play a role in the dynamics; only the sizes of the two factions matter.
 This growth process is similar to a P\'olya urn model, where the number of balls (nodes) in each color (faction) increases according to the reinforcement based on the existing proportions \cite{johnson1977urn, kotz_generalized_2000}.
-Specifically, if we think of one faction as white balls and the second faction as black balls, then the dynamics can be described as drawing a ball (selecting a node) and adding a new ball of the same color with probability $p$ or of the opposite color with probability $1-p$.
+Specifically, if we think of one faction as white balls and the other as black balls, then the dynamics can be described as drawing a ball (selecting a node) and adding a new ball of the same color with probability $p$ or of the opposite color with probability $1-p$.
 This attachment bias $p$ also serves as the reinforcement parameter in the analogous P\'olya urn model, controlling the preferential growth of one faction over the other.
 A schematic representation of the growing network, also interpreted through the lens of the P\'olya process, is shown in Fig. \ref{fig:model}.

 If the bias parameter is $p = 1$, we have the standard P\'olya urn process.
 This corresponds to the case that each newly added node joins the faction of the randomly selected first friend (i.e., the agent $j$).
-In this scenario, the dominant faction, on average, stays dominant, and the stationary distribution of faction sizes follows a beta distribution \cite{johnson1977urn, kotz_generalized_2000}, and the parameters of this distribution are determined by the initial conditions.
+In this scenario, the dominant faction, on average, stays dominant, and the stationary distribution of faction sizes follows a beta distribution \cite{johnson1977urn, kotz_generalized_2000}, where the parameters of this distribution are determined by the initial conditions.
 If $p \neq 1$, the growth process takes more complex evolutions that we clarify by analyzing the mean faction sizes and their probability distributions.